-RG 105.100 If you want to operate a registered scheme or IDPS, you can either apply for:
+RG 105.98 If you want to operate a registered scheme or IDPS, you can either apply for:

-- (a) a narrow authorisation-that is, authorisation to operate a 'named scheme' or 'named IDPS' of a particular asset kind; or - (b) a broad authorisation-that is, authorisation to operate any number of schemes or IDPSs of a particular kind. - RG 105.101 The narrow authorisation will only permit you to operate the particular registered scheme or IDPS named on your AFS licence.
-The broad authorisation will allow you to operate more registered schemes of the same asset kind, or more IDPSs, without varying your licence.
-However, you must ensure that you have the organisational competence for the extra schemes or IDPSs before you start operating them.
-We will impose a 'named scheme' or 'named IDPS' authorisation unless you demonstrate that you are likely to meet your licensee obligations if the authorisation was not limited to the named scheme or schemes or IDPS or IDPSs. - RG 105.102 In our view, a larger scale business increases the demands on your organisation.
-Therefore, you must first be able to demonstrate that you have the organisational competence and capacity (e.g. systems and financial, technological and human resources) to operate multiple schemes of the same asset kind, or more IDPSs, before we will grant you a broad authorisation. - RG 105.103 You can generally demonstrate this organisational competence if you have been operating two or more registered schemes or IDPSs for at least the past two years.
-If you are a first-time applicant, we will consider granting you a broad authorisation if you can show that you have the same level of competence and capacity as an experienced AFS licensee.
+- (a) a narrow authorisation-that is, authorisation to operate a 'named scheme' or 'named IDPS' of a particular asset kind; or - (b) a broad authorisation-that is, authorisation to operate any number of schemes or IDPSs of a particular kind. - RG 105.99 The narrow authorisation will only permit you to operate the particular registered scheme or IDPS named on your AFS licence. - RG 105.100 If you are a new applicant, we are likely to impose a 'named scheme' or 'named IDPS' authorisation to enable you to demonstrate that you have the organisational competence and capacity (e.g. systems and financial, technological and human resources) when first commencing before we will grant you a broad authorisation. - RG 105.101 You will generally need to demonstrate organisational competence by operating two or more registered schemes or IDPSs (as applicable) for at least the past two years to be granted the broad authorisation.